-Our legal practice is located in Reno, Nevada which is the County Seat of Washoe County.
+Our estate planning legal practice is located in Reno, Nevada which is the County Seat of Washoe County.
 It is the second largest county in the state of Nevada in terms of population with over 420,000 residents (according to the 2010 census).
 The county first came into existence back in 1861, so it has a rich history, and it is definitely woven into the fabric of the American “Old West.”

 Reno proper offers countless different benefits to its residents.
 There is a vibrant economy that is growing and becoming more diverse year-by-year, and it is a physically beautiful city with the Truckee River flowing through its heart.
 It is a great place to raise a family, and it is a regional hub of higher education as the home of the University of Nevada Reno.

 The other city in Washoe County is Sparks, and it completes the Reno-Sparks metropolitan area.
 It is a large municipality in its own right, with a population that is somewhere in the vicinity of 100,000.
 There are fabulous amenities and cultural events and attractions that make Sparks one of the most desirable places to live in the entire Silver State.

 There are many other census designated places in Washoe County, including Crystal Bay and Incline Village, a couple of gorgeous places that are on the North Shore of spectacular Lake Tahoe.
 Lemmon Valley, Verdi, Cold Springs, Sun Valley, and Spanish Springs are some of the other communities that are located within the county.

 Elder Law & Estate Planning Preparedness for Washoe County

 We are fortunate to be able to enjoy all of the countless different things to do here in Washoe County, and we view ourselves as locals helping our neighbors protect their interests.
 It is important to look ahead toward the future so you can accumulate the resources they need to retire in comfort and prepare for the twilight years that will inevitably follow.